chevah/geck/content/defects-tech-debt.rst

 Defects are defined as behavior of our product which does not follow our specification or the way we want it to work.

+Mis-behaviors in our build system, testing system or infrastructure are also defects.

-We split the defect into 2 categories:
+We split the defect into 3 categories:

 * `bugs with priority high or critical` - are defects which affect (or we thing that it might affect) the workflow of at least one customer